MohamedMesto/love-your-body2/readme.md

 - [Adobe Photoshop](https://www.adobe.com/ie/products/photoshop.html) - used to resize images and export them as progressive JPEG files.
 - [Adobe Color](https://color.adobe.com/create/color-contrast-analyzer) - Used to test the contrast and a blind safe colour check for the colour palette used.
 - [Adobe Lightroom](https://www.adobe.com/ie/products/photoshop-lightroom.html) - Used to optimise and resize images for screen.
-- [Tiny PNG](https://tinypng.com/) - Used to further compress optimised images.
+- [I love IMG](https://www.iloveimg.com/de) - Used to further compress optimised images.
 - Gitpod - Used to develop the website.
 - GitBash - Terminal used to push changes to the GitHub repository.
 - Github - Used to host and deploy the website.